Board of Directors

 - Michael Miller (Treasurer): Michael is the Global Head of Legal and Compliance for ING Direct, the direct banking division of the Dutch financial conglomerate, ING Group, headquartered in Amsterdam, The Netherlands.
 In his role he is responsible for managing the legal and regulatory affairs of ING Direct while advising management on global strategy development of the bank and the larger Group.
 He also leads and coordinates the compliance and legal functions in the nine countries in which ING Direct has business units.
 Outside of ING, Michael serves as an external director to the European holding company of PCCW, one of Asia's largest telecommunications, media and IT solutions companies, advising and assisting management with the development of its European activities and strategic initiatives.
 Spending the first years of his career with a law firm in Washington, DC, he then moved in-house to a telecommunications company in the same area.
 Michael is a frequent guest speaker and panellist at various European forums on legal, compliance, ethics and corporate social responsibility topics.
 He earned a bachelor's degree in accounting and finance from Marshall University, where he has also served on the Institutional Board of Advisors.
 He also has a M.B.A. from European University in Spain and a J.D. from George Mason University.
 Michael is a member of the Virginia State Bar, American Bar Association and the Association of Corporate Counsel.

 - Patti Seger (Secretary): Patti has served as Executive Director of End Abuse Wisconsin: the Wisconsin Coalition Against Domestic Violence since 2005.
-Her 25 years of domestic violence victim advocacy experience includes six years as the WCADV Policy Coordinator, six years as Director of Dane County District Attorney’s Office Domestic Violence Unit, and seven years as the Systems Advocate at Domestic Abuse Intervention Services (formerly Dane County Advocates for Battered Women).
-She currently serves on the NNEDV Policy Committee, serves as Wisconsin Governor Doyle’s appointee to the WI Law Enforcement Standards Board, has served as the Attorney General’s appointee to the Wisconsin Sentencing Commission, serves on the WI VAWA Advisory Board, and is the chair of the WI Department of Corrections Crime Victim Advisory Committee.
+Her nearly 30 years of domestic violence victim advocacy experience includes six years as the WCADV Policy Coordinator, six years as Director of Dane County District Attorney’s Office Domestic Violence Unit, and seven years as the Systems Advocate at Domestic Abuse Intervention Services (formerly Dane County Advocates for Battered Women).
+She has served on the NNEDV Policy Committee (2005-2013), as Wisconsin Governor Doyle’s appointee to the WI Law Enforcement Standards Board, and as the Attorney General’s appointee to the Wisconsin Sentencing Commission.
+She currently serves on the WI Department of Justice VAWA Advisory Board and is the chair of the WI Department of Corrections Crime Victim Advisory Committee.